rubrikinc/rubrik-powershell-sdk/docs/developer_manual.md

 structure: Each cmdlet regroups a set of related queries, and each subcommand corresponds to a specific query.

-For example here, `Invoke-RscQueryCluster` is the cmdlet that regroups all the queries related to clusters, and `-List` is the subcommand that corresponds to the query we want to run.
+For example here, `New-RscQueryCluster` is the cmdlet that regroups all the queries related to clusters, and `-List` is the subcommand that corresponds to the query we want to run.